 - Microsoft enterprise application installation, configuration and management of MS-SQL, SharePoint, Exchange and System Center

 Employment includes positions in

 - Systems administrator

 The curriculum includes a strong combination of skills, and when they are combined with very attainable certifications, there are opportunities for excellent job placement.

 - Cloud hosting providers

-Our Network Administration program has an articulation agreement with Metro State University.
+Our Network Administration program has an articulation agreement with Metropolitan State University.
 Upon completion of your AAS Degree in Network Administration from SCTCC, you can pursue your Bachelors in Information Assurance by transferring in your first two years.